 The best time to visit is in the morning during the week but it can be helpful to call ahead.

 During the school year, area schools and colleges schedule tours and you will want to know if there are a significant number scheduled.
-Keep in mind, the volume of the Coca-Cola Orlando Eye is large, and even if there are large lines, they move relatively quickly.
-The Coca-Cola Orlando Eye moves continuously, except when there are handicapped visitors boarding or other issues that may require its stoppage.
+Keep in mind, the volume of ICON Orlando is large, and even if there are large lines, they move relatively quickly.
+ICON Orlando moves continuously, except when there are handicapped visitors boarding or other issues that may require its stoppage.
 This keeps lines moving efficiently.

 In Florida, summertime often means a high chance of quick afternoon thunderstorms.
 Generally, these pass through quickly and shouldn’t impact your entire day.